India Heart Disease, Causes and Solutions

 The stroke numbers are alarming because a significant number of Indians have a stroke below the age of 40.

-Risk Factors For Stroke in India
+Risk Factors for Stroke in India

 Diet